 II.
 Elucidating excitation transport mechanisms in photo-voltaic materials

-The general macroscopic principles that underlie the near unity efficiency of natural light harvesting are becoming more apparent, (8) and provide inspiration for artificial solar devices.
+The general macroscopic principles that underlie the near unity efficiency of natural light harvesting are becoming more apparent, and provide inspiration for artificial solar devices.
 To date, these studies have limited spatial resolutions (typically > 20 μm), that limits our understanding of how the spatial arrangement of molecules on a nanometer length scales connects to their energetic and temporal landscapes.
-To counter this, the Oliver group will develop techniques that couple the advantages of multidimensional optical spectroscopies to confocal or super-resolution microscopies, revealing the influence of the intermolecular spatial heterogeneity on nanometre length scales.
-These experiments will allow for unprecedented insights on relevant molecular levels, and access information such as the morphologies associated with the most-efficient exciton-dissociation in photovoltaic materials, or microscopic inhomogeneity in natural light harvesting systems that likely underlies the very efficient macroscopic energy capture and transfer in higher plants.
+To counter this, we have built a home-built microscope that couples high temporal and spatial resolution to reveal the influence of the spatial heterogeneity/morphology on the critical charge separation dynamics.